yasinuslu/dotfiles/README.md

 ### Backup all your current dotfiles, this dotfiles will delete them without any warnings.

 ## Installation
-I'm currently working on this version in zgen-prezto branch:
 ```
 git clone https://github.com/yasinuslu/dotfiles.git
-git checkout zgen-prezto
 ./install.sh
 ```